 After writing your letter, covert it into a pdf and upload it together with the other documents.

-Within 21 working days, you should get an email from the New Zealand immigration that contains your client number and your visitor visa.
+Back in 2018, it was 21 days and if successful, you should get an email from the New Zealand immigration that contains your client number and your visitor visa.
 The expiry date will be clearly stated too.

 Let’s say you need to change your visa conditions to multiple-entry.
 Or, you want to extend further.